dfyockey/RomanDigital/README.md

 The USE_EXACT_ALARM permission is set by this app.
-This permission is necessary on Android 13 and greater to enable the widget to provide an accurate time display.
-The permission cannot be disabled without modifying the source code.
+This permission is necessary on Android 13 and greater to enable the widget to provide an accurate time display without inconveniencing the user by asking for the permission.
+It cannot be disabled without modifying the source code.

 The SCHEDULE_EXACT_ALARM permission is also set by this app and is necessary on Android 12 for the same reason as the USE_EXACT_ALARM